seanwo/how-to/router/vpn.client.md

 10.11.11.6
 ```

-**Warning:** IP addresses can change so you will need to update the policy if the ip addresses for a DNS record change.
+**Warning:** IP addresses can change so you will need to update the policy if the ip addresses for a DNS record change or use the scripted method below.

 ### Setup your router's client VPN